jvuhoang/consumer-complaints-mlops/README.md

 ## Project Overview
 This project implements a scalable, end-to-end Machine Learning Operations (MLOps) pipeline for multi-class classification of consumer complaints.
 The primary goal is to automatically predict the correct category of a new complaint, enabling financial institutions to route the customer immediately to the correct internal department (e.g., Credit Card, Mortgage, Debt Collection).

-By using deep learning ([Tensorflow](https://www.tensorflow.org/)/[Keras](https://keras.io/)), [Google Cloud services](https://console.cloud.google.com), and [Vertex AI](https://cloud.google.com/vertex-ai) platform the system ensures highly accurate predictions.
+By using deep learning ([Tensorflow](https://www.tensorflow.org/)/[Keras](https://keras.io/)), (LSTM and BiLSTM+CNN architectures), [Google Cloud Platform](https://console.cloud.google.com), and [Vertex AI](https://cloud.google.com/vertex-ai) platform the system ensures highly accurate predictions.
 It leverages a Standard LSTM for baseline sequence modeling and an Advanced BiLSTM + CNN hybrid architecture to capture both long-term dependencies and local textual features.

 ## Key Features